-The reverse engineering tool ``dex2jar'' has been used to decompile the APK file to the jar format.
+~\\ The reverse engineering tool ``dex2jar'' is used to decompile the apk file to the jar format.
 Then further Java decompilation has been done by ``JD-GUI''.
-So far, the original source code should be perfectly reversed if there is no exception happened due to code obfuscation or other protection mechanism.
-Unfortunately, the class organisation of the code obtained from the decompilation of ``Screenshot Ultimate'' is not quite readable because the obfuscation is believed to be applied.
+Unfortunately, the class organization of the source code obtained from the decompilation of ``Screenshot Ultimate'' is not quite readable because the obfuscation is believed to be applied.
 Some core methods which control the logic flow of screenshot taking are missing.
-Clues could only be found by analysing package structure, libraries imported and source code from the remaining classes.
+Clues could only be found by analyzing package structure, libraries imported and source code from the remaining classes.